RedBedHed/Multi-Pivot-Introsort/README.md

 <p>
-          An optimized Dual-Pivot Quicksort by Bloch and Bently can be found in the open-source jdk within the java.util library.
+          An optimized Dual-Pivot Quicksort by Bloch and Bently can be found in any jdk after version 6.
           </p>

 <p>